microsoft/AzureTRE/docs/tre-admins/deploying-the-tre/auth.md

 1. Allow public client flows (see the image below).
 This enables the end-to-end tests to use a username and password combination to authenticate.

-   > **Note:** this should never be allowed for a production environment as it poses a security risk.

     ![Allow public client flows - Yes](../../assets/app-reg-authentication-allow-public-client-flows-yes.png)

+!!! warning
+    Public client flows should never be allowed for a production environment as it poses a security risk.

 #### End-to-end test user